cathalmchale/pandoc_resume/markdown/other-jobs.md

 2005
 :   **Software Developer, The Laptop Company, New Zealand.**

-* Development and maintenance of an e-commerce website.
+* Development and maintenance of an ecommerce website.
 * Displayed an obvious enthusiasm to learn new technologies.
 * Became quickly affiliated with business processes.